Heart rate monitor: Technologies

 X-ray image of a chest strap (left: frontal view; right: side view).
 Visible is the circuit board, the antenna for data transfer, the battery and the connections to the electrodes in the adjoining belt at picture top and bottom.

 Modern heart rate monitors commonly use one of two different methods to record heart signals (electrical and optical).
 Both types of signals can provide the same basic heart rate data, using fully automated algorithms to measure heart rate, such as the Pan-Tompkins algorithm.

 ECG (Electrocardiography) sensors measure the bio-potential generated by electrical signals that control the expansion and contraction of heart chambers, typically implemented in medical devices.

 PPG (Photoplethysmography) sensors use light-based technology to measure the blood volume controlled by the heart's pumping action.

 Electrical

-The electrical monitors consist of two elements: a monitor/transmitter, which is worn on a chest strap, and a receiver.
+The electrical monitors consist of two elements: a monitor/transmitter, which is worn on a chest strap or upper arm band, and a receiver.
 When a heartbeat is detected, a radio signal is transmitted, which the receiver uses to display/determine the current heart rate.
 This signal can be a simple radio pulse or a unique coded signal from the chest strap (such as Bluetooth, ANT, or other low-power radio links).
 Newer technology prevents one user's receiver from using signals from other nearby transmitters (known as cross-talk interference) or eavesdropping.
 Note, that the older Polar 5.1 kHz radio transmission technology is usable underwater.
 Both Bluetooth and Ant+ use the 2.4 GHz radio band, which cannot send signals underwater.